 10. HappyFox

-HappyFox is AI-powered help desk ticketing system designed to provide customer support solutions in a centralized platform.
+HappyFox stands out as one of the best ticketing systems designed to provide customer support solutions in a centralized platform.

 It has functionalities such as live chat and a mobile application.